ikpsthakur/coral/README.md

 ## Google Coral USB on Raspberry pi 5 using Docker

-> It's important to use Debian 10, as that version still has a system Python version old enough to work with the Coral Python libraries.
+> We use Debian 10 as the base image for container, as Python version is compatible with the Coral Python libraries.

 Build the Docker image, and tag it `coral`:
 ```